 Lake Wenatchee real estate is some of the most desirable property in the Leavenworth area.
 Lake Wenatchee is located between Leavenworth and Stevens Pass at an elevation of 1,875 feet.
 It is a glacier and snowmelt fed lake fed by the White River and the Little Wenatchee River.
 The lake covers 2,480 acres and reaches a depth of 244 feet.
 Lake Wenatchee is the source of the Wenatchee River.

 Popular recreation on the lake includes power boating and use of personal watercraft like jet skis.
-Canoes, sea kayaks and wind surfing are also popular.
-Watercraft are launched from private docks or from a boat launch at Lake Wenatchee State Park.
+Canoes, sea kayaks and windsurfing are also popular.
+Visitors to Lake Wenatchee can launch boats from private docks or from a boat launch at Lake Wenatchee State Park.
 Fishing opportunities on the lake generally revolve around kokanee which are available after April most years.
-The most anticipated fishery is a short season that sometimes opens in the summer for sockeye which is dependant on the number of fish that make it up the rivers.
+The most anticipated fishery is a short season for sockeye salmon.
+The Lake Wenatchee sockeye season is dependant on the number of fish that make it up the rivers and does not occur every year.
 Winter recreation at the lake includes cross country skiing on groomed trails at the state park and Kahler Glen golf course.
 Snowmobiling is also available nearby in the Chiwawa loop area.
 Historically, Lake Wenatchee has frozen in the winter, but in recent decades this has not always been the case.
 In 2007 and 2008, the lake has frozen.

 Lake Wenatchee Real Estate